JakeMoralez/FlectoneWeb/pulse/en/docs/integration/twitch/index.md

-# Твич
+# Twitch

-Интеграция с Twitch позволяет:
+Integration with Twitch allows:
-- отправлять сообщения из Minecraft в Twitch
+- sending messages from Minecraft to Twitch
-- отправлять сообщения из Twitch в Minecraft
+- sending messages from Twitch to Minecraft
-- подписываться на начало трансляции Twitch
+- subscribing to Twitch stream starts

 ![twitch message](/twitchmessage.png)
 ![minecraft message](/twitchminecraftmessage.png)